Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-We show the hardness for \CountAntiFactorR{\Ex} by a reduction from \CountBFR.
-As for the decision and optimization version we mainly have to modify the simple nodes to take care of the new set.
-We design this reduction in three steps. \begin{itemize} \item The first step shows a lower bound for the \emph{relation-weighted} version of \CountAntiFactorR{\Ex} (cf.\ \cref{lem:count:lbRelationWeightedAntiFactorR}).
-For this problem we assign each accepted input of a relation a weight.
-Then an accepted input contributes by this weight to the solution.
-The weight of the solution is the product of the weights of the relations.
-The unweighted problem can be seen as assigning weight 1 to all accepted inputs and weight 0 to all rejected inputs. \item Then in a second step we reduce this problem to the \emph{edge-weighted} version where the edges are assigned weights by which they contribute to the solution if they are accepted (cf.\ \cref{lem:count:VertexWeightedToEdgeWeightedAntiFactorR}).
-Again, the weight of a solution is the product of the weights of the selected edges. \item The last step then removes these edge-weights by an appropriate Turing-reduction using the technique of interpolation (cf.\ \cref{lem:count:WeightedAntiFactorRToAntiFactorR}). \end{itemize} We use the Holant framework (cf.\ \cite{CaiHL10,CaiLX11,GuoL17,HuangL16,KowalczykC16,Lu11}) to contextualize several versions of \CountAntiFactorSize{}.
 In the Holant framework, we are given a signature graph $\Omega=(V,E)$, where every edge $e\in E$ has a weight $w_e$.
-Every vertex $v\in V$ is labeled with a signature $f_v:\{0,1\}^{I(v)}\to \mathbb{Q}$, where $I(v)$ is the incidence vector of edges incident to $v$.
-A \emph{solution} is a subset of edges such that the signatures on all vertices are all non-zero.
-The weight of a solution is the product of the weights of all edges in the subset and signatures of all the vertices.
-Then the Holant of $\Omega$ is defined as the sum of the weights of all solutions.
+Every vertex $v\in V$ is labeled with a signature $f_v\from\{0,1\}^{I(v)}\to \mathbb{Q}$, where $I(v)$ is the incidence vector of edges incident to $v$.
+A \emph{solution} is a subset of edges such that the signature for each vertex is non-zero.
+The weight of a solution is the product of the weights of all edges in the solution multiplied by the product of the signatures of all the vertices.
+Then, the Holant of $\Omega$ is defined as the sum of the weights of all solutions.

 The Holant problem is easily seen to be a weighted generalization of the counting versions of \GenFac and \AntiFactorSize{}.
 For example, the problem \CountAntiFactor{\Ex} is a Holant problem on unweighted graphs where every vertex has the following symmetric relation.